ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 #### ECE 124
 - I am a TA in this class
 - This class starts easy and it seems like simple addition and subtraction at first but the last half of the semester picks up rapidly
-- You are really going to learn through the homeworks and discussion questions, so try and follow along in class and for exams, make sure you know the crap out of every homework, discussion and practice exam questions
+- You are really going to learn through the homeworks and discussion questions, so try and follow along in class
+- For exams, make sure you know everything out of the homework very well as well as the discussion and practice exam questions
-- Go to office hours
+- Go to office hours :grin:

 #### Physics 152
 - Same as Physics 151 tips